 A COMMITED CREATOR

-EVERY PIECE IS CREATED BY MARION WATERKEYN HERSELF, IN HER WORKSHOP IN VERSAILLES
+EVERY PIECE IS CREATED BY MARION WATERKEYN HERSELF, IN HER WORKSHOP IN PARIS

 After graduading from the "Ecole de la Chambre Syndicale de la Couture Parisienne" in Paris, she worked with various designers such as Isabel Marant in Paris and Emernegildo Zegna in London.
 In 2018 she decides to create her own clothing brand and specializes in flexible clothing.